awsdocs/amazon-ec2-user-guide/doc_source/TroubleshootingInstancesConnecting.md

 + For an Ubuntu AMI, the user name is `ubuntu`\.
 + Otherwise, if `ec2-user` and `root` don't work, check with the AMI provider\.

-For example, to use an SSH client to connect to an instance launched from an Amazon Linux AMI, use the following command:
+For example, to use an SSH client to connect to an Amazon Linux instance, use the following command:

 ```
 ssh -i /path/my-key-pair.pem ec2-user@public-dns-hostname